Custom software for higher education

 Data models, integrations, user flows, infrastructure — planned upfront, validated with you.

 We plan before we build.
-Schemas, auth flows, infrastructure diagrams, integration points — all reviewed with your team before a line of code ships.
+Architecture decisions, integration points, security model, and the migration path, all reviewed with your team before code is written.
 This is where six-month rewrites get prevented.

 Delivers Data model Infra plan Review doc